July 21, 2015

 ‘Phishing’ is an attempt to steal your personal information by posing as a trusted source (a friend, your bank–like that).
 Kaspersky reports that while spam is declining, accounting for only 66% of email last year, phishing attacks have tripled.
 Why?
 Because it works.
 People think it won’t happen to them, until it does.
 To clean up after a successful email box invasion can take months, cost thousands of dollars, and give you many sleepless nights.

-As a educator, you’ll want to teach students how to protect themselves as soon as they start using open email networks.
+As an educator, you’ll want to teach students More info on ow to protect themselves as soon as they start using open email networks.
 Here are six suggestions:

 - don’t open attachments–especially from strangers.
 Request that the sender embed it into the message portion of the email so you can preview it.
 Truthfully, I open lots of attachments, but they’re always expected.
 When someone I know is sending me an unexpected attachment, I ask them to include a code (something no one would expect, like their initials) in the first line of the email so I know it’s legit.